AmoebeLabs/swiss-army-knife-card-manual/docs/basics/localization-and-formatters.md

 ##:sak-sak-logo: Localization
 With version 2.5.1, localization is re-instated and updated with the current Home Assistant localization tags and features, meaning translation support for:

 - Platforms (integrations, such as AirVisual)
-- Device Classes
+- Device Classes (motion, power, energy, humidity, etc.)
-- Domains
+- Domains (sensors, binary_sensors, etc.)

 On top of that, if the translation can't be found using these default translation tags, a specific manual `locale_tag` can be defined for a state.